 - 1. Receive an acceptance letter and an Intent to Enroll form.
-Students will be notified by mail of acceptance to the Nursing Program.
+Students will be notified by mail of acceptance to the Nursing Advanced Placement Challenge Program.
 At that time the student will receive an Intent to Enroll form. - Return the Intent to Enroll form.
 If a student does not return the Intent to Enroll form, he/she will be dropped from the list and must reapply for admission.
-The Intent to Enroll form must be returned to the Health Science Office within the time specified on the form.
+The Intent to Enroll form must be returned to the Health Science Institute office within the time specified on the form.
 No student's admission is processed until the Intent to Enroll Form with the starting date identified has been received in the Health Science Institute office. - 3.
-Provide proof of successful completion of a nurse's aide course.
-Certified Nurse's Aide (CNA), Certified Home Health Aide (CHHA), Patient Care Assistant (PCA), or Patient Care Technician (PCT) are acceptable.
-Training must include the appropriate in-person clinical skills validation to meet the requirement.
-CNA requires clinical experience in a residential care facility or hospital, CHHA requires in-person skills validation or clinical in a residential care facility and PCT/PCA requires clinical experience in a residential care facility or hospital.
-Licensure is not required.
-As soon as the course is completed, proof of completion must be submitted to the Health Science Institute. - 4.
+Provide proof of valid, current New Jersey LPN license. - 4.
 Register.
-No student may register for nursing classes without approval from the Health Science Institute.
+No student may register for a Nursing course without granted permission from the Health Science Institute office.